-This specific practice is project focused and uses multiple inputs to predict if the project's quality and process performance objectives will be satisfied.
-Based on this prediction, risks associated with not meeting the project's quality and process performance objectives are identified and managed, and actions to address deficiencies are defined as appropriate.
+This specific practice uses multiple inputs to predict if the quality and process-performance objectives for the work will be satisfied.
+Based on this prediction, risks associated with not meeting the quality and process performance objectives are identified and managed, and actions to address deficiencies are defined as appropriate.